KitchenUtensil/Card-Counting/README.md

 ## 🎉 Enjoy the Game!

 This Blackjack Card Counter provides a realistic casino experience with the added challenge of card counting.
 Practice your skills, develop your strategy, and see if you can beat the house!

----

-*Note: This is a simulation game for entertainment and educational purposes.
-Card counting is not illegal, but casinos may ask players to leave if they detect counting behavior.*